 Come face to face with history and get creative, discovering and learning together.
 Say hello to Jane Austen, meet Henry VIII and have your photo taken with Ed Sheeren.
 Every weekend and every day in the school holidays you can use free art materials to create your own portraits.
 There are also 3 free family activity trails to get creative together

-Covent Garden is the only district in London to have a license for street entertainers so expect to see opera singers, human statues, death-defying acrobats and magicians.
+There are plenty of things to do in Covent Garden is the only district in London to have a license for street entertainers so expect to see opera singers, human statues, death-defying acrobats and magicians.

 Amongst beautiful countryside and rich wildlife there is a zoo, an athletics track, an education centre, extensive children’s activities and three swimming ponds.